 "What kinds of things should I be pinning to group boards, and how often?"

-Because group boards are one of the major ways I’ve grown my Pinterest account, my email list, and my blog traffic, today I want to share with you everything you need to know about creating, joining, and utilizing group boards.
+Because group boards are one of the biggest ways I've grown my Pinterest account, email list, and traffic so quickly, today I want to share everything you need to know about creating, joining, and utilizing group boards.

-Once you know how to find, join, and use group boards, you’ll be able to exponentially increase your traffic coming from Pinterest.
-To give you some “real life” numbers, over the past few months Pinterest has increased from bringing in only 16% of my blog traffic, to now bringing in over 70%.
+To give you some "real life" numbers, over the past few months Pinterest has increased from bringing in only 16% of my blog traffic, to now bringing in over 70%.
 You can reach these numbers too!

 The benefits of group boards are two-fold:

-This means when you pin your original content (your blog post pins) to group boards, they’ll be seen by a lot more people.
-And this, of course, will increase the number of re-pins and click-throughs to your website.
+This means when you pin your original content to group boards, they'll be seen by a lot of people.
+And this, of course, increases the number of re-pins and click-throughs to your website from Pinterest.

-Because the group boards you join are directly related to your niche, each board serves as a super-curated feed for you to pin from.
-All you have to do is click over to the group board and you’ll have hundreds (if not thousands) of pins that are perfect for re-pinning to your own boards.
+Because the group boards you join will be directly related to your niche, each board serves as a super-curated feed for you to pin from.
+All you have to do is click over to one of your group boards and you'll have hundreds (if not thousands) of pins that are perfect for re-pinning to your own boards.